Project of the Month

 In a true prefab, modular homes fashion, the Jindabyne house was built off-site, after careful surveying of the build location, facilitating minimal disturbance of the soil and the native flora and fauna.
 Building materials and finishes are sustainably sourced.
 Material selection is focused on reducing greenhouse gasses required in production and minimising toxic substances.

 Not only is this modular home sustainably built, its autonomous design makes it conducive to an eco-friendly lifestyle.
 The house is fitted with a PV solar array which allows it to produce its own power, and the on-site gravity fed water system captures and treats rainwater.
-The resilient design features of the Jindabyne house also contribute to its structural longevity and adaptability over time and harnesses the inherent benefits of sun, wind, rain, and direction.
+The resilient design features of the Jindabyne house also contribute to its structural longevity and adaptability over time and harness the inherent benefits of sun, wind, rain, and direction.
 The design of this three module structure captures expansive and stunning views and double glazed windows contribute to the warm, light-filled ambiance while maximising energy efficiency and temperature control.
 Family activity is an inherent value in this spacious design with flexible areas that encourage activity and socialising.
 This project inspires and facilitates its inhabitants in the pursuit of off-grid living without sacrificing an ounce of comfort or style.

 Modular Homes Design Process